Eliminating needless blindness in Nepal, Ethiopia, and Ghana

 The Himalayan Cataract Project (HCP) will develop and deliver sustainable eye care in Nepal, Ethiopia, and Ghana, creating an adaptable "train the trainer" model that can be replicated and scaled around the world.

-HCP will invest in people and infrastructure, empowering local communities and enhancing local eye health care systems through training and new technology.
+HCP's model invests in people and infrastructure, empowering local communities and enhancing local eye health care systems through training and new technology.
 The model takes into account geopolitical and cultural considerations in order to be most effective in each geographic setting.

-By training community health providers, the HCP will deliver cataract surgery and permanent refractive correction—commonly known as laser surgery— at low cost to more than 500,000 people.
+By training community health providers, the HCP will deliver cataract surgery and permanent refractive correction—commonly known as laser surgery—at low cost to more than 500,000 people.
 Sight-restoring cataract surgeries can be performed for as little as $25.

 Studies have shown a 400 percent return on every dollar invested in eliminating blindness.
-The project is expected to bring significant gains to the families, communities, and countries involved and to provide a model for curing blindness in the developing world.
+The project is expected to bring significant gains to the families, communities, and countries involved and to provide a model for curing blindness across the developing world.

 Clinical and training: